User Guide

 - Edits the interview at the specified

-. - Only interviews with
+INTERVIEW_INDEX. - Only interviews with

-status can be edited. - The
+Pendingstatus can be edited. - The

-refers to the index number shown in the last displayed interview list. - The
+INTERVIEW_INDEXrefers to the index number shown in the last displayed interview list. - The

-refers to the index number shown in the last displayed applicant list. - The
+APPLICANT_INDEXrefers to the index number shown in the last displayed applicant list. - The

-refers to the index number shown in the last displayed position list. - At least one optional field must be provided.
+POSITION_INDEXrefers to the index number shown in the last displayed position list. - At least one optional field must be provided.

 - Existing attribute of the interview will be updated to the input value.